KChen-lab/Monopogen/README.md

 After filtering, kept 23755 out of a possible 23755 Sites Run Time = 0.00 seconds
 ```
-`Monopogen` can detect `21.3% (23290/(23290+85853))` germline SNVs although the singel cell data is quite sparisty.
+`Monopogen` can detect `21.3% (23290/(23290+85853))` germline SNVs although the single cell data is quite sparse.
 Remarkably, the false positive rate is lower than `2% (464/(464+23290))`.
-The genotype concordance could be further examined based on the overlapped 23290 SNVs by looking at the output of `19D013.diff.discordance_matrix`.
+The genotype concordance can be further examined based on the overlappign 23,290 SNVs by looking at the output of `19D013.diff.discordance_matrix`.

 ```
 less 19D013.diff.discordance_matrix